Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Non-conserved helical charge

 As for the helical mode, the denominator in Eq.~\eqref{eq:QED_mu} vanishes at $\omega_*=\omega_{h;0}$ and the above relations are not applicable.
 Therefore we resort to Eq. \eqref{eq:QCD_mu2} in the limit $\tau_A\to \infty$.
 Expanding the latter for small $\tau_H$ gives

 The Chiral Vortical Wave (CVW) can be recovered as follows.
-The traditional derivation of the CVW did not include fluctuations of the helical chemical potential.
+The traditional derivation of the CVW \cite{Jiang:2015cva} did not include fluctuations of the helical chemical potential.
 The freezing of the helical degree of freedom is naturally implemented if one requires instantaneous dissipation of helicity fluctuations, i.e. $\tau_H\to 0\,$.
-The angular frequencies $\omega_h = \text{w}_h / \tau_H$ and $\omega^\pm_\AVW = \text{w}^\pm_\AVW / \tau_H$ of the three modes found at small $\tau_H$ can be written in the leading order as:
+The angular frequencies $\omega_h = \text{w}_h / \tau_H$ and $\omega^\pm_\AVW = \text{w}^\pm_\AVW / \tau_H$ of the three modes found at small $\tau_H$ can be written in the leading order as:\footnote{The angular frequencies $\omega_h$ and $\omega^\pm_\AVW$ in Eq.~\eqref{eq:omega:AVW} of this article should not be confused with their non-dissipative counterparts, $\omega^\pm_h$ and $\omega_\AVW$, obtained in, respectively, Eqs.~(77) and (90) of the companion paper~\cite{Morales-Tejera:2024uzg}.}

-Indeed, as $\tau_H\to0$, we find that the helical mode dissipates very quickly, removing any fluctuation of helical chemical potential.
-In contrast, the axial modes give a propagating wave mixing only axial and vector degrees of freedom, with $\delta \mu_H = O(\tau_H)$ [see Eq.~\eqref{eq:CVW_delta_mu}], i.e. the Chiral Vortical Wave \cite{Jiang:2015cva}.
+As $\tau_H\to0$, we find that the helical mode dissipates very quickly, removing any fluctuation of helical chemical potential.
+In contrast, the axial modes give a propagating wave mixing only axial and vector degrees of freedom, with $\delta \mu_H = O(\tau_H)$ [see Eq.~\eqref{eq:CVW_delta_mu}], i.e. the Chiral Vortical Wave \cite{Jiang:2015cva, Gorbar:2017toh}.
+In fact, the pair of modes in Eq.~\eqref{eq:omega:AVW} coincides exactly with the result obtained in Ref.~\cite{Gorbar:2017toh} for the Chiral Vortical Wave.
+Using the definitions for $A$, $H$, $\Delta H$ and $\sigma_A$ given below Eq. \eqref{eq:unpol_M}, the pair of modes in Eq. \eqref{eq:omega:AVW} become

+which is the same as the modes obtained in Eq.~(63) of Ref. \cite{Gorbar:2017toh} upon substitution of Eq.~(26) in the same paper.
+It is important to note that there is a discrepancy between Eq.~\eqref{eq_CWV} and the result of Ref.~\cite{Jiang:2015cva}, where the fluctuations in the energy-momentum sector were not taken into account (see Ref.~\cite{Gorbar:2017toh} for a detailed discussion).

 Note that the CVW is only present at finite (vector) chemical potential $\mu_V$.
 In agreement with this property, the angular frequency of our axial modes, given by the second relation in Eq.~\eqref{eq:omega:AVW}, does not vanish provided $\mu_V \neq 0$ as it follows from the definition~\eqref{eq:unpol_AB} of the coefficient $A$ and the absence of the leading $\mu_V$ behaviour in other terms in this expression.

-We remark that at finite (non-zero) $\tau_H$, the Chiral Vortical Wave (CVW) is propagating for small wavenumbers, but it can stop propagating at some finite wavenumber.
+We remark that at finite (non-zero) $\tau_H$, the Chiral Vortical Wave (CVW) is propagating for small wavenumbers, but it can stop propagating when the wavenumber exceeds certain finite value.
 These aspects will be further clarified in Sec.~\ref{sec:QED:spectra} (see also Fig.~\ref{fig:k*}).

 Let us illustrate the propagation properties of the CVW by considering the initial Gaussian profile for the vector chemical potential perturbation in Eq.~\eqref{eq:gaussV_init}.
 To leading order, only the axial modes contribute, such that